-Penybont Washery Riot Monday 1st July 1912.
+Penybont Washery Riot – Monday 1st July 1912.

-On the Monday 1st July 1912 the workers held a meeting at the New Bridgend Inn, the men had become very angry and sent a deputation to the washery to give their grievances to the manager, followed by a crowd of about 1,000 men with a deputation of miners agents and the police.
+On Monday 1st July 1912 the workers held a meeting at the New Bridgend Inn, Penybont, Cwmtillery.
+At this meeting the men had become very angry and sent a deputation to the coal washery to give their grievances to the manager, the deputation were followed by a crowd of about 1,000 men which included miners agents and the police.

-Supt Lewis communicated with Chief Constable Mr Victor Bosanquet and arrangements were made for Police reinforcements to be sent to Cwmtillery from other parts of the county including Ebbw Vale, Tredegar, Abergavenny, Blaenavon and Newport, these arrived by motor cars between 11.30 and midnight.
+Superintendent Lewis communicated with Chief Constable Mr Victor Bosanquet and arrangements were made for police reinforcements to be sent to Cwmtillery from other parts of the county including Ebbw Vale, Tredegar, Abergavenny, Blaenavon and Newport.
+These police reinforcements arrived by many motor cars between 11.30pm and midnight.

 This arrival further angered the men who at this time positioned themselves up on the mountainside and bombarded the convoys of reinforcements with rocks and stones.

-The Chief Constable Bosanquet arrived on the scene and oversaw the Police’s response to the situation, he later gave the order for the Police to baton charge the crowd, this order had immediate effects and the crowd dispersed.
-The baton charge was performed indiscriminately and many innocent bystanders were beaten though the Police had no other option.
+Chief Constable Bosanquet arrived on the scene and oversaw the police’s response to the situation, he later gave the order for the police to “baton charge” the crowd, this order had immediate effect and the crowd dispersed.
+The baton charge was performed indiscriminately and many innocent bystanders were beaten though it was seen that the police had no other option.

-A Police Chauffeur’s account.
+A Police Chauffeur’s Account.